mattcoles/LogMicroservice/README.md

       "message": "The log file message"
     }

-If using Postman, copy and past the following code into the __Pre-request Script__ tab of the POST
+If using Postman, copy and paste the following code into the __Pre-request Script__ tab of the POST

     const moment = require('moment');
     pm.globals.set("today", moment().format("YYYY-MM-DDTHH:MM:SS"));